Meet the Hecatoncheire Archetype

 Optional cost: You can send 1 other card you control to the GY to also Set 1 “Hecahands” Spell/Trap (except another copy of “Hecahands”) from your Deck.

-GY disruption (Quick Effect): Banish this card from your GY to make your opponent draw 1 card, then discard 1 card.
+GY effect (Quick Effect): Banish this card from your GY to make your opponent draw 1 card, then discard 1 card.

 Each effect can only be used once per turn.